hbctraining/DGE_workshop_salmon_online/lessons/01b_DGE_setup_and_overview.md

 ## Review of the dataset

-We will be using the Salmon abundance estimates from the RNA-Seq dataset that is part of a larger study described in [Kenny PJ et al, Cell Rep 2014](http://www.ncbi.nlm.nih.gov/pubmed/25464849).
+For this workshop, we will be using a publicly available RNA-Seq dataset that is part of a larger study described in [Kenny PJ et al, Cell Rep 2014](http://www.ncbi.nlm.nih.gov/pubmed/25464849).

 The RNA-Seq was performed on HEK293F cells that were either transfected with a MOV10 transgene, or siRNA to knock down Mov10 expression, or non-specific (irrelevant) siRNA.
 This resulted in 3 conditions **Mov10 oe** (over expression), **Mov10 kd** (knock down) and **Irrelevant kd**, respectively.
 The number of replicates is as shown below.